-Panel Member #9 Would rate high if reliability results were higher but as noted above, it is acceptable considering the QM Sterward's rationale and was slightly higher than the similar AMI Readmissions measure
+Panel Member #9 Would rate high if reliability results were higher but as noted above, it is acceptable considering the QM Sterward's rationale.

 VALIDITY: ASSESSMENT OF THREATS TO VALIDITY

 12. Please describe any concerns you have with measure exclusions.